Immutable Foundations: Hardening Critical Infrastructure with NixOS

-NixOS solves this fundamentally.
-It treats the entire operating system configuration as a pure function: f(configuration.nix) -> System.
-This means:
+NixOS solves the "Snowflake" problem by treating the entire operating system as a pure function: f(configuration.nix) -> System.

-- Reproducibility: A server built today is identical to one built six months from now, given the same input.
+- Total Reproducibility: A build today is bit-for-bit identical to a build three months from now.

 { pkgs, modulesPath, ... }: {